 The Skinny Caffe fails to make clear when a six month subscription applies when purchasing a single product on www.theskinnycaffe.com.
 By omitting this material information, the ad misleads consumers.

 Despite repeated requests from the CAP Compliance team, The White Star Key Group Ltd trading as the Skinny Caffe continues to advertise problematic health claims and weight loss claims on its website, www.theskinnycaffe.com, whilst also omitting material information about their subscription packages.

-Due to The White Star Key Group Ltd’s non-compliance and disregard for the CAP Code, the CAP Compliance team took the decision to place its company details on this section of the ASA website on 6 August 2019.
-These details shall remain in place until they remove the claims outlined above from its website, www.theskinnycaffe.com.
+Because of The Skinny Caffe's continued non-compliance, we took the decision, on 6 May 2021, to reissue its company details on this section of the ASA website.
+These details shall remain in place until the claims outlined above are removed from its website, www.theskinnycaffe.com.